Our Progress

 We then started on the “dry” section between Little Tring and Drayton Beauchamp.
 In 2006 we built two new wooden bridges to divert footpaths that had been crossing the canal bed.
 Simultaneously a 60-yard section of canal was restored at Drayton Beauchamp to test the practicability of various restoration techniques.
 This section was re-watered in 2008, and since then, we have gradually completed further sections.

-The work consists of several stages: first the under-bed pipe that takes water from Drayton Beauchamp to Little Tring has to be capped to prevent any problems should it collapse after the canal is re-watered; then the banks are profiled and mooring bays constructed.
+The work consists of several stages.
+First, the under-bed pipe that takes water from Drayton Beauchamp to Little Tring has to be capped, in case it collapses after the canal is re-watered.
+Then, the banks are profiled and mooring bays constructed.
 Following this a layer of the waterproof material Bentomat® is laid down the banks and across the bed.
 The Bentomat® is held in place on the walls with dense concrete blocks and on the bed with a covering 300mm of spoil.
 At water level coir rolls on top of the blocks provide a habitat for water-margin plants.

-440 yards was completed and re-watered in 2009 and the next section, 440 yards in length to Bridge 4a, was completed and re-watered in 2015.
+440 yards was completed and re-watered in 2009.
+The next section, 440 yards in length to Bridge 4a, was completed and re-watered in 2015.
 By 2021 we thought that restoration to Bridge 4 was complete, but we then had to resolve some leaks.
 The major leak turned out to be at the paddle installed by a CRT contractor, which we fixed.
 In 2024 we are still fixing a minor leak through the wall at Bridge 4.

 For the last few years, we have been working on the remaining section between Bridge 4 and the winding hole.
-Once that is complete, the water level all the way to Wendover can be restored to its original Tring summit level, so that the water supply from Wendover can resume flowing to Grand Union Canal by gravity.
+Once that is complete, the water level all the way to Wendover can be restored to its original Tring summit level.
+Then, the water supply from Wendover can resume flowing to Grand Union Canal by gravity.

 Future Phase 3: The 3¼ miles from Drayton Beauchamp to Wendover

-Although still in water and not subject to the leakage problems historically experienced by the section of canal covered by the Phase 2 restoration, there is much work to do along the Phase 3 section before the restoration to Wendover is complete.
+This is still in water and not subject to the leakage problems historically experienced by the section of canal covered by the Phase 2 restoration.
+But there is much work to do along the Phase 3 section before the restoration to Wendover is complete.
 These Phase 3 problems are very different from those faced in the current Phase 2.
-However, in Phase 1 there was the problem of having to rebuild Little Tring Bridge, which the Trust accomplished with great success and is confident that the same will be achieved in Phase 3.
+However, in Phase 1 there was the problem of having to rebuild Little Tring Bridge, which the Trust accomplished with great success.
+So we are confident that the same will be achieved in Phase 3.

 1990-2003: The Trust argued successfully for the provision of a navigable bridge under the A41 Aston Clinton bypass.
 Initially the Trust would have had to acquire land so that the canal could be diverted under the bridge; in the end the Department of Transport did this to avoid having to build balancing ponds for storm water from the new road and 440 yards of new canal as far as Drayton Beauchamp bridge and a new winding hole (turning point) was constructed.